OpenProteinAI/openprotein-docs/src/opmodels/design.md

 * X allows all amino acid substitutions at a site.
 * An asterisk (*) indicates that the site has specific rules for substitution that will be set using the **Add Rule** button.
-* A hyphen (-) indicates a gap, meaning that no amino acid substitutions are allowed at this site.
 * An [individual amino acid code](#amino-acid-table) allows only corresponding amino acids at that site.
+* A hyphen (-) indicates a gap.
+No amino acid will be substituted at this site.
+Gaps are only accepted at sites that correspond with an existing gap in your uploaded dataset.

 Changes in the sequence box will also update the summary table.
 The sequence box does not recognize invalid characters (B, J, O, U, Z).
 It will display the